racker/salus-telemetry-bundle/README.md

 The "VAULT" values are provided during the Vault setup in the previous section.

-With those set, you should first pull in the latest images:
+With those set, you should first pull in the latest images by executing the following in the `dev/telemetry-apps` directory:

 ```bash
 docker-compose pull